 A mastermind group is where you can go to get reenergized and learn how to control your environment instead of it controlling you.
 With ideas from other smart achievers, it is possible to work smarter, not harder.

 Be Promoted 6 x More

-Women who co-mentor are promoted six times more than those who do not mentor.
+Women who mentor others are promoted six times more than those who do not mentor.
 Even just having a mentor increases the chances of employees being promoted by five times.

-In a mastermind group, you will mentor others and they will mentor you.
-This process of co-mentoring increases your chances of being promoted, according to a recent case study at Sun Microsystems.
+In a mastermind group, you learn best practices for mentoring others and they will mentor you.
+This process of co-mentoring increases your chances of being promoted, as shown in this recent case study at Sun Microsystems.

 Smart leaders make time for planning and reflection.
 Without it, confidence wanes.

 Members of my mastermind groups take a few hours once-a-month to step out of the day-to-day crush and focus on setting an agenda for their career and business.
 By focusing on leveraging their strategic advantage, they create amazing results in income and time freedom.

 Ask yourself: What would you gain by having a few hours each month to receive each of these essential benefits?
 Enrollment opens for my Women’s Mastermind groups this summer, join us?